The applications window for the 2020-2021 program has closed.

 - Gain access to well-known leaders in Minnesota and Washington, DC, including issue experts, policymakers, media, analysts, and other influential figures.
 Our DC visit has included private meetings at the White House, Capitol Hill, Bloomberg News, Council on Foreign Relations, National Press Club, and Pew Charitable Trusts.

 - Join one of the most prominent and influential public affairs networks in Minnesota.
 Founded by Vice President Walter F. Mondale and Ambassador Geri Joseph, the program was co-directed by former Congressmen Vin Weber and Tim Penny for a dozen years.
-The program is currently directed by Professor Larry Jacobs and assistant director Kate Cimino, with nearly 800 alumni across the state and nation.
+The program is currently directed by Professor Larry Jacobs and executive director Sara Benzkofer, with nearly 800 alumni across the state and nation.

 Develop greater capacity for impact